vrtisjames1/Portfolio/readme/readme.md

 I realized I had trouble creating a media query for the model model.
 Still useable but needed to change the close button to the left hand side.

 Nov 3: Had a lot of difficulty creating the editable resume.
 Once complete, I realized the edited text will not save when the page reloads.
 Something to look into when I learn about the backend.

+Nov 4: Spent most of the day trying to figure out the sticky footer.
+Had a lot of complications with various pages.
+Decided to update the UI/UX of the website.